 9/ Get adequate sleep

 Sleep is critical for your health, and is probably the most important thing on this list that will help you stress less.
 I cannot even begin to describe just how important rest is.
 Sleep is how you recharge your “batteries,” more so than food and exercise.
 The amount of sleep you get (and not how much coffee you consume) will determine your performance for the rest of the day.
 In fact, studies show that lack of sleep can be hazardous to your well-being.
 So, how much do you need?
-The National Sleep Foundation recommends between 7 to 9 hours of sleep a night for those between 18 to 25 years old.
+The Sleep Report recommends between 7 to 9 hours of sleep a night for those between 18 to 25 years old.
 A Stanford study found that 10 hours of nighttime sleep helps college athletes reach their peak performance.
 So, be sure to manage your schedule and get enough sleep.

 In conclusion, while balancing work and school is a challenge, it is by no means impossible.
 With the right amount of discipline, you can become a machine when it comes to the way you work, study and live your daily life.
 If you follow these steps, you will have no problem dominating in your job and your studies.
 Good luck, workaholics!